40+ Best Online Music Visualizers for 2021

 Many creators overlook the importance of a thumbnail.
-The good news is, you can change the thumbnail of your video anytime, giving a fresh look to the video, no matter how old it is.
+The good news is, you can change your YouTube video thumbnail anytime, giving a fresh look to the video, no matter how old it is.
 There are two ways you can add a thumbnail to your video:

 Let's take a look at each option separately.

 Setting the thumbnail of your video is one of the essential features on YouTube.
 Every time you add a video or edit an existing one, by default, YouTube suggests three thumbnail options you can choose from.
 Each option is a frame from your video.
 To see how you can use these options, follow the steps below.

 After you sign in to your YouTube account, navigate to YouTube Studio from the drop-down menu on the right.

 Access the video settings from the “Videos” section in the navigation menu on the left.
 Here, you can access the whole list of videos on your channel.